Hawkes Architecture

 Our proposals adopt a building form & architectural language which, when viewed from a distance. feels very much at home in this rural landscape.
 A simple form which may allude to an agricultural barn or one which may have been converted to residential as so many such buildings have in recent years.

-Upon arrival to the new paragraph 84 dwelling and upon closer inspection, the exceptional quality of the architecture, the arrangement of massing, the entrance sequence, articulation of building elements and detailing of materials would immediately be evident.
+Upon arrival to the new Paragraph 84 dwelling and upon closer inspection, the exceptional quality of the architecture, the arrangement of massing, the entrance sequence, articulation of building elements and detailing of materials would immediately be evident.

 The scheme was presented to The Design Review Panel on two occasions, ultimately resulting in obtaining their full endorsement of the proposals.

-The scheme had been recommended refusal by Breckland with the sole reason being that the LPA felt that the site was not sufficiently isolated to trigger paragraph 84.
+The scheme had been recommended refusal by Breckland with the sole reason being that the LPA felt that the site was not sufficiently isolated to trigger Paragraph 84.
 They held this view despite the team’s efforts pointing out that, consistent with the Braintree and Bramshill Park court of appeal decisions, this site would absolutely 100% qualify as being remote from a settlement (the nearest settlement being 1 mile away).
 Fortunately the planning committee saw sense and voted to approve the scheme contrary to officer’s recommendation.

-As with all of our paragraph 84 projects, the technical performance of the building will be delivered to the very highest passive standards and the building will benefit from HAWKES extensive experience designing and building some of the most advanced sustainable low energy homes in the country.
+As with all of our Paragraph 84 projects, the technical performance of the building will be delivered to the very highest passive standards and the building will benefit from HAWKES extensive experience designing and building some of the most advanced sustainable low energy homes in the country.

 We’re looking to progress swiftly with the technical design with a view to starting work on site later in 2024.